Nathan-Butler7/post-install-config/README.md

 Configuring Help Topics lets you organize and route support requests by category (like "Technical Support").
 This helps users pick the right type of issue, so tickets go to the right department or staff.
 - Admin Panel -> Manage -> Help Topics.
-- You will notice 4 default Help Topics have already been created in the database.
+- You will notice that 4 default Help Topics have already been created in the database.
 For this part, we are going to create 5 Help Topics
 - Click 'Add New Help Topic'.

 ![image](https://github.com/user-attachments/assets/d1242942-9fc4-460c-a54b-920b3a80ffbe)